What is the Cheapest Health Insurance in Michigan?

 Enrollment periods:

-- Special Enrollment: Year-round for major life events (e.g., marriage, baby, job loss, relocation).
+- Special: Anytime for life events—marriage, baby, job loss, moving

 Also Read: Is a Bronze Plan better than a Silver Plan for Families?